trychlos/pwix-i18n/README.md

 - `buttonLabel`

-    Where the language label should be displayed in the dropdown menu button, defaulting to `PI_BTNLABEL_RIGHT`.
+    Where the language label should be displayed in the dropdown menu button, defaulting to `PI_BTNLABEL_NONE`.

     Possible values are those recorded in `pwixI18n.btnLabelPosition` reference array.